Table Of Contents

 Apart from the information printed on the console, fingerprint testing also produces three CSV files.
 One for the updated fingerprints, one for the failed tests, and one for the test which couldn’t finish without an error.
 The updated file can be used to overwrite the original CSV file to accept the new fingerprints.

 For example, if a completely new simulation model is developed with new examples, then the new fingerprint tests can be run as late as when the first version is pushed into the repository.
-In contrast, during an extensive model refactoring, it’s adivsable to run the affected tests more often (e.g. after each small step).
-Running the tests more often helps avoiding getting into a situation where it’s difficult to tell if the new fingerprints is acceptable or not.
+In contrast, during an extensive model refactoring, it’s advisable to run the affected tests more often (e.g. after each small step).
+Running the tests more often helps avoid getting into a situation where it’s difficult to tell if the new fingerprints are acceptable or not.

 In any case, certain correct changes in the simulation model break fingerprint tests.
 When this happens, there are two ways to validate the changes:

-One is when the changes are further divided until the smallest set of changes are found, which still break fingerprints.
+• One is when the changes are further divided until the smallest set of changes is found, which still break fingerprints.
 In this case, this set is carefully reviewed (potentially by multiple people), and if it is found to be correct, then the fingerprint changes are simply accepted.

 With this method, the fingerprint tests must be re-run before the changes are applied using the modified fingerprint calculation.
 The updated fingerprint CSV files must be used to run the fingerprint tests after applying the changes.
-This method is often time consuming, but may be worth the efforts for complex changes, because it allows having a far greater confidence in correctness.
+This method is often time-consuming but may be worth the effort for complex changes because it allows having far greater confidence in correctness.

-For a simple example, a timing change which neither changes the order of events nor where the events happen, can be easily validated by changing the fingerprint and removing time from the ingredients (default is tplx) as follows:
+For a simple example, a timing change that neither changes the order of events nor where the events happen can be easily validated by changing the fingerprint and removing time from the ingredients (default is tplx) as follows:

 ./fingerprinttest -a --fingerprint=0 --fingerprint-ingredients=plx